AI Philosophy: Agents vs Smart Search

 Pricing and Value

-Mem offers a free tier with limited AI queries and a paid plan starting at $10/month for unlimited AI.
+Mem offers an Individual plan at approximately $10/month and a Pro plan (Mem 2.0) at $12/month with enhanced AI capabilities.
+Teams pricing starts at $15/user/month.
 The product is clean, well-designed, and focused.
-It does one thing — AI-organized notes — very well.
+It does one thing -- AI-organized notes -- very well.

 Users who want a simple, polished AI notebook will find Mem compelling.
 Users who want agents, publishing, model choice, and data ownership will find Moryflow's value proposition broader at a comparable price point.